 The history given by the abusers usually does not correlate with the symptoms, which makes these cases very difficult to evaluate for the clinician.

-The figure on the left shows a case of pancreatic laceration in child abuse.
+The CT shows pancreatic laceration in child abuse.

 However in most of these cases of child abuse, there is a history that does not correlate well with the injuries, that are found.